lavabyrd/streamapp/README.md

   f.write(txt + '\n')
 ```

 This will check the current stream and only print those that match the text `#work` to the file.
-This should have spawned in a seperate thread at the project end after an API call taking an argument from the API call as the keyword to search for and using it to name the file.
+This should have spawned in a separate thread at the project end after an API call taking an argument from the API call as the keyword to search for and using it to name the file.
 This could be done by using a simple variable name and assigning it based on the keyword.
 This could have been started and stopped through API called to `thread.start()` and `thread.stop()`.
 This has a limitation in that the thread could not be started again however.
 Pausing may need to be investigated instead.